Qronicle/QExcel/README.md

 #QExcel

-The Qronicle (or Quick - whatever) Excel library is an experimental Excel reader based on PHPExcel (http://phpexcel.codeplex.com/).
-Hopefully it will use less resources by only looking at the actual content, ignoring styles etc.
+The Qronicle (or Quick - still haven't really decided) Excel library is an experimental Excel reader based on PHPExcel (http://phpexcel.codeplex.com/).
+It uses less resources by only looking at the actual content, ignoring styles etc.

 This library should be helpful when importing excel files where the styling is not important.
-This library will only ever contain the Excel readers.
+Keep in mind that it will only ever contain the Excel readers.

 ## Progress

 Basic functionality is all in place.
 The optimized Excel5, Excel2003XML, Excel2007 and CSV Readers are mostly ready.
-Everything is tied together by the QExcel class (that can be used as a replacement to PHPExcel's IO factory.
+Everything is tied together by the QExcel class (that can be used as a replacement to PHPExcel's IO factory).

-Up next is the options system for each of the readers.
-The Workbook and Worksheet classes will get some additions.
-More documentation will be added.
-Later I might add the other PHPExcel readers (like OO format).
+Up next is adding more documentation, example files (the test files I use now are not open for publication) and exteding the index file with more sweetness to test out.
+If everything works I'll probably add the OO and other Readers from PHPExcel.
+I also need to check for updates on the PHPExcel front, should they have improved their readers.

 ## Getting started